Barsa-Kelmes

-Barsa-Kelmes (Барсакельмес, Барсакелмес, Barsakelmes meaning "the place of no return") is a former island, the largest in the Aral Sea.
+Barsa-Kelmes (Барсакельмес, Барсакелмес, Barsakelmes meaning "the place of no return") was an island, the largest in the Aral Sea.
 Its area was 133 km2 in the 1980s, but as the sea became more shallow it steadily grew, until in the 1990s it ceased to be an island.
-Its highest altitude is 113 m.
+Its highest altitude was 113 m.

-"Barsa-Kelmes" means "the place of no return".
-It was given such a name because of number of stories by people (or groups of people) returning after years or even decades after going to the island whilst those people were saying of only 2 or 3 days.
+"Barsa-Kelmes" literally means 'if-go come-not'; i.e., 'if you go there you won't come back'.
+It was given such a name because of a number of stories of people (or groups of people) returning years or even decades after going to the island, thinking they had been gone only 2 or 3 days.

 It encompasses the Barsa-Kelmes Nature Reserve.
 Because of the native salt deposits, visitors are recommended to close their eyes during dust storms and strong winds.

 History

 The first recorded survey of Barsa-Kelmes was made in August 1848, when Geographer A. Maksheyev and topographer A. Akishev made a topographical survey of the island and described its landscape.
 The first sketches of the local flora and fauna were made by Taras Shevchenko.

 A jumping spider, Sitticus barsakelmes, was named after the island in 1998.